wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-6.rst

 ----------------------

 Hello.

-Over the past two months we have made progress, and would like to request your help.
+This is the last two months update of the activities on the NumPyPy project.

 First the update:

 * **dtype support** - NumPy on PyPy now supports all the numeric dtypes in numpy, including non-native storage formats, longdouble, clongdouble and friends.